Adesdesk/CrafterToken/README.md

 ## Help

-Ensure that the smart contract file is names with a ".sol" file extension
+Ensure that the smart contract file is named with a ".sol" file extension

 ## Author(s)